Nick Fortes Preview, Player Props: Marlins vs. Nationals

-Nick Fortes -- with a slugging percentage of .241 in his past 10 games (including zero homers) -- will be in action for the Miami Marlins against the Washington Nationals, with Trevor Williams on the mound, on August 27 at 1:40 PM ET.
+Nick Fortes -- batting .172 with two doubles, a walk and an RBI in his past 10 games -- will be in action for the Miami Marlins versus the Washington Nationals, with Joan Adon on the mound, on August 31 at 7:05 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Nationals.
+In his previous game he had a hitless showing (0-for-2) against the Rays.

 Nick Fortes Game Info & Props vs. the Nationals